Scroll to Content

 Geographic coverage

-REACH Mali teams have now covered the northern regions of Gao, Kidal, Menaka, Taodenit and Tomboctou.
+REACH Mali teams have now covered all geographical regions of Mali, including the northern regions of Gao, Kidal, Menaka, Taodenit and Tomboctou.

 * MDA = mass drug administration